Source code for atomiq.components

 [docs] class ComponentFactory():

-[docs] @staticmethod def produce(name, parent): global components if components is None: ddb = parent.get_device_db() components = ddb["components"] if "components" in ddb else {} logger.debug(f"Try to produce {name}") if name in components: return ComponentFactory._produce_from_dict(name, parent, components[name]) else: raise KeyError(f"component '{name}' required by {parent.__class__.__name__} does not exist in component\ definition dict")
+[docs] @staticmethod def produce(name, parent): global components if components is None: ddb = parent.get_device_db() components = ddb["components"] if "components" in ddb else {} logger.debug(f"Try to produce {name}") if name in components: return ComponentFactory._produce_from_dict(name, parent, components[name]) else: raise KeyError(f"component '{name}' required by {parent.__class__.__name__} does not exist in component"\ "definition dict")

 @staticmethod def _produce_from_dict(identifier, parent, dictionary): global components if "obj" in dictionary: # component was already built.
 Return it return dictionary["obj"] else: # Build component.
-If arguments are themselfes components, build them recursively assert "classname" in dictionary arg_dict = {"identifier": identifier, "parent": parent} if "arguments" in dictionary and type(dictionary["arguments"]) is dict: for argname, argval in dictionary["arguments"].items(): if type(argval) is str and argval.startswith("&"): obj = ComponentFactory.produce(argval[1:], parent) arg_dict[argname] = obj elif type(argval) is str and argval.startswith("@"): arg_dict[argname] = build_object_from_device_db(parent, argval[1:]) else: arg_dict[argname] = argval try: obj = build_object(dictionary["classname"], arg_dict) dictionary["obj"] = obj return obj except Exception as e: # Make a more user friendly output that names the component that cannot be built logger.error(f"Cannot build component {identifier} due to following error: {e}") raise e
+If arguments are themselfes components, build them recursively if "classname" not in dictionary: raise KeyError(f"component '{identifier}' required by {parent.__class__.__name__} does not have the"\ "mandatory argument `classname`") arg_dict = {"identifier": identifier, "parent": parent} if "arguments" in dictionary and type(dictionary["arguments"]) is dict: for argname, argval in dictionary["arguments"].items(): if type(argval) is str and argval.startswith("&"): obj = ComponentFactory.produce(argval[1:], parent) arg_dict[argname] = obj elif type(argval) is str and argval.startswith("@"): arg_dict[argname] = build_object_from_device_db(parent, argval[1:]) else: arg_dict[argname] = argval try: obj = build_object(dictionary["classname"], arg_dict) dictionary["obj"] = obj return obj except Exception as e: # Make a more user friendly output that names the component that cannot be built logger.error(f"Cannot build component {identifier} due to following error: {e}") raise e